-Service-Learning Faculty Fellows Retreat, Nov.
-1-3, 2013, Pocosin Arts Riverside Lodge (Application deadline extended to Mon, Sept.
-16)
+Service-Learning Faculty Fellows Retreat, Pocosin Arts Riverside Lodge (2014 Dates: TBA)

 Workshop on Integrating Service-Learning into Your Course